 The mission of the PhD Program in Epidemiology is to train independent researchers in the development and application of epidemiologic methods and to prepare them for positions as scientific leaders in academia, industry, and the public sector.
-The PhD is a research degree; it indicates the highest attainable level of scholarship, and a commitment to a research career.
+The PhD is a research degree; it indicates the highest attainable level of scholarship, and prepares one for a research career.
 The PhD does not represent merely the accumulation of course credits, but rather, the development and completion of a well-designed and conscientious program of scientific investigation that makes a unique contribution to the field of epidemiology.

-The PhD Program in Epidemiology requires basic and advanced courses in epidemiology, statistical methods, and electives drawn from other departments and schools that serve the student's research interests.
+The PhD Program in Epidemiology requires basic and advanced courses in epidemiology, statistical methods, and electives drawn from the Department of Biostatistics, Epidemiology, and Informatics and other departments and schools that serve the student's research interests.
 The program also requires written qualifications and oral candidacy examinations, and the successful defense of a doctoral dissertation, in accordance with University of Pennsylvania policy.